Matt-Gallery/Zig-Zaggo/README.md

 - **Log In**
     -As a user you can log into your account and book travel, see all your bookings and cancel bookings.
 - **Account Details**
-    - As a user you can see your profile and make edits to it.
+    - As a user you can see your profile and make edits to it or delete your account.
 - **View Search Landing Page & Enter Search Criteria**
     - As a user you can enter and submit search criteria for multi-leg trips with up to 5 total stops using this seach criteria:
         * Initial departure city